bshmueli/SPIRS/README.md

-# Reactive Supervision and SPIRS
+# SPIRS Sarcasm Dataset

-Reactive upervision is a new method for capturing labeled data from social media.
-SPIRS is a sarcasm dataset collected using reactive supervision.
+SPIRS is a unique dataset of sarcastic tweets.
+SPIRS was collected using a new data capturing method, reactive supervision.
-The reactive supervision paper will be available soon.
+Reactive supervision has many advantages, including the collection of both _intended sarcasm_ and _perceived sarcasm_ texts.

+Among many new features, the sarcastic tweets include a label for the sarcasm perspective: intended sarcasm / perceived sarcasm.

+To find out more about SPIRS and reactive supervision, check out the [reactive supervision paper](https://arxiv.org/abs/2009.13080), or read the [Medium article](https://towardsdatascience.com/the-magic-of-reactive-supervision-3fc83cdb1ca4).

 Use this repository to download SPIRS.
 The repository includes the following data files:

   * `SPIRS-sarcastic-ids.csv` the sarcastic tweet IDs (15000 "positive" samples)
   * `SPIRS-non-sarcastic-ids.csv` the non-sarcastic tweet IDs (15000 "negative" samples)